 12 Graduate Courses (48 credits)

-The degree is for individuals with strong technical skills and a solid understanding of computer systems.
+Prerequisite knowledge.
+The degree program is for individuals with strong technical skills and a solid understanding of computer systems.
+Want to make sure you’re prepared to succeed?
+Use this self-check for prerequisite skills.

 - 1 web principles course